Environment-Aware Channel Inference via Cross-Modal Flow: From Multimodal Sensing to Wireless Channels: Learning and Optimization for Environment-Aware Channel Inference

 \subsubsection{Overall Learning Objective}

-The overall learning objective jointly optimizes the conditional flow matching loss $\mathcal{L}_{\mathrm{CFM}}$ in (\ref{eq:CFM_Loss}) and the modality alignment loss $\mathcal{L}_{\mathrm{MA}}$ in (\ref{eq:MA_Loss}) to achieve robust and efficient sensing-to-channel evolution.
+The overall learning objective jointly optimizes the CFM loss $\mathcal{L}_{\mathrm{CFM}}$ in (\ref{eq:CFM_Loss}) and the modality alignment loss $\mathcal{L}_{\mathrm{MA}}$ in (\ref{eq:MA_Loss}) to achieve robust and efficient sensing-to-channel evolution.
 The associated optimization problem is formulated as

 which enables joint end-to-end optimization of the multimodal encoder $q_\psi$ and the neural velocity field $v_\theta$.